dr2lopez/yang-provenance/draft-ietf-opsawg-yang-provenance.md

     This version of this YANG module is part of RFC XXXX; see the RFC itself for full legal notices.";

-  revision 2025-05-09 {
+  revision 2026-06-30 {
     description
       "First revision";
     reference
       "RFC XXXX: Applying COSE Signatures for YANG Data Provenance";
   }

-  sx:augment-structure "/inotenv:envelope" {
+  sx:augment-structure "/iypn:envelope" {
     leaf provenance {
       type iyangprov:provenance-signature;
       description
-        "COSE signature of the content of the Notification for provenance verification.";
+        "COSE signature of the 'contents' element of the Notification for provenance verification.";
     }
   }

   augment "/sysc:system-capabilities"
         + "/notc:subscription-capabilities"
-        + "/inotenv:notification-metadata/inotenv:metadata" {
+        + "/iypn:notification-metadata/iypn:metadata" {
     description
       "Extensions to Notification Capabilities enabling clients to know whether the provenance signature is supported.";